 Public tweets also provide an opportunity for public employee recognition.
 The @UPSers Twitter account does a great job of recognizing employees across the globe and sharing stores of team members going above and beyond.

 Can Twitter be an effective part of your internal communications strategy?
 Absolutely!
-Just be sure to consider audience, message length, timing, and privacy – and make sure it’s part of your overall strategy.
+Just be sure to consider the audience, message length, timing, and privacy – and make sure it’s part of your overall strategy.